mcommelin/MS-analysis/README.md

   - an_type: The 'type' of the sample for analysis
   - correction_factor: The dilution of the sample within during the extraction process and in the vial
   - dilution_factor: The extra dilutions done to dilute high concentrations to be within the measurement domain of the MS machine.
+  - cal.level: the concentration for each calibration curve point

 The analysis types (an_type) are divided in the following groups: sample, cal, standard, qc and blank.